 Erected by 44th Infantry Division Association.

 Location.
 40° 0.633′ N, 74° 37.367′ W. Marker is in Fort Dix, New Jersey, in Burlington County.
 Marker is at the intersection of Pennsylvania Avenue and West 8th Street on Pennsylvania Avenue.
+Marker is located in the Fort Dix' Infantry Park.
 Touch for map.
-Marker is located in the Fort Dix' Infantry Park.
 Marker is in this post office area: Fort Dix NJ 08640, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 21, 2008, by R. C. of Shrewsbury, New Jersey.
-This page has been viewed 1,483 times since then and 38 times this year.
+This page was last revised on August 7, 2021.
+It was originally submitted on April 21, 2008, by R. C. of Shrewsbury, New Jersey.
+This page has been viewed 1,634 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on April 21, 2008, by R. C. of Shrewsbury, New Jersey. • Kevin W. was the editor who published this page.